-Previous researches explored the impact factors of KM on organizational performance in various industries and in different countries.
-However, the research model of Berraies et al. (2014) is more suitable with the goal of this research when focusing on exploring the relationship between KM enablers, the knowledge creation process, and innovation performance.
-Moreover, the developing level of Tunisia companies is similar to Vietnamese ones, so this research model is chosen for testing the impact of KM enablers on the knowledge creation process, and on the innovation performance of SMEs in the context of Vietnam.
+Previous researches explored impact factors of KM on organizational performance in various industries and in different countries.
+However, the research model of Berraies et al. (2014) is more suitable with the goal of this research when focusing on exploring the relationship between KM enablers, knowledge creation process, and innovation performance.
+Moreover, the developing level of Tunisia companies is similar to Vietnamese ones, so this research model is chosen for testing the impact of KM enablers on knowledge creation process, an on innovation performance of SMEs in the context of Vietnam.

-This research reuses the framework of Lee and Choi (2003), in which, KM enablers have impacts on KM processes, then, KM processes have impacts on Innovation performance, and finally, Innovation performance has impacts on Organizational performance.
+This research reuses the framework of Lee & Choi (2003), in which, KM enablers have impacts on KM processes, then, KM processes have impacts on Innovation performance, and finally, Innovation performance have impacts on Organizational performance.
 However, in order to focus on Innovation performance of SMEs, organizational performance is not mentioned.
-Besides, SECI model of Nonaka and Takeuchi (1995) is also a base for the relationship between KCP and innovation performance.
-According to previous researches (Chatzoudes, Chatzoglou, & Vraimaki, 2015; Pham & Nguyen, 2017), organizational culture plays an important role in the performance of businesses, especially SMEs.
+Besides, SECI model of Nonaka & Takeuchi (1995) is also a base for the relationship between KCP and innovation performance.
+According to previous researches (Pham & Nguyen, 2017; Chatzoudes, 2015), organizational culture plays the important role on the performance of businesses, especially SMEs.
 Therefore, the overall framework for this research could be summarized as follows: KM enablers => Knowledge creation process => Innovation performance.
 Based on Berraies et al. (2014), KM enablers include: organizational culture (trust, collaboration, learning, and reward), transformational leadership, organizational structure (decentralization, formalization), IT support, and T-shaped skills.
-Besides, the knowledge creation process includes: socialization, externalization, combination, and internalization.
+Besides, knowledge creation process include: socialization, externalization, combination, and internalization.
 In summary, the research model could be illustrated in the following figure.